-Upon arrival, students from non-EU or non-EFTA (third) are obliged to register after arrival with the Foreign Police, if it has not been done by the accommodation provider.
-Students from EU and EFTA countries have the same obligations.
+Upon arrival, students from non-EU or non-EFTA countries are obliged to register after arrival with the Foreign Police, if it has not been done by the accommodation provider.

 Within 3 working days of entering the Czech Republic, all foreign students arriving to receive a long-term residence permit are obliged to report to the MOI office in person for the purpose of carrying out activities associated with issuing a biometric residence card, where they may also report their arrival.
 Students that have been issued a residence card are obliged to return the card before ending their stay in the CR.

 Students from both non-EU and EU countries are obliged to report changes concerning their stay in the Czech Republic, such as a change in address, a change in their travel document or family status.

 Contact the Ministry of the Interior (Department for Asylum and Migration Policy) office when you wish to: